ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Acknowledgments
 {:numbered="false"}

 The author gratefully acknowledges the contributions and insightful comments from members of the IETF and the broader cryptographic community that have helped shape this specification.
+Special thanks to Tobias Fiebig for his thorough review of this draft.